 Experience in crisis assessment and management

-Strong therapy skills with multiple modalities including cognitive behavioral therapy
+Strong therapy skills with multiple modalities including trauma therapy

 Ability to work well in a multidisciplinary environment